AjayReddy-18/jigsaw-enhancer/README.md

    - If `pronouns.english.they` is `true` → 🏳️‍🌈
    - If `preferredGender` is `male` → 🔵
    - If `preferredGender` is `female` → 🔴
+5. **Gender Filtering**: Adds a filter dropdown to the existing filter container that allows hiding/showing employees based on gender selection

 ## Installation